 It gets even better with the Auto-Guidance features that search through the existent map and creates a virtual safe pathway.
-Therefore, it allows you to commute while avoiding obstruction and obstacles like low bridges and shallow water on the route.
+Therefore, it allows you to commute while avoiding obstructions and obstacles like low bridges and shallow water on the route.
 The unit has a memory to store up to 5000 waypoints and 100 routes and also features a trail recording function.

-9. Garmin Striker 4 Fishfinder – A Versatile, Portable and Durable Unit
+9. Garmin Striker 4 Fishfinder – A Versatile, Portable, and Durable Unit

-The transducer of the striker 4 is capable to deliver the frequency of 77-200 kHz.
-It uses two different conical beams, 150 for 200 kHz which makes it efficient in the saltwater.
+The transducer of striker 4 is capable to deliver the frequency of 77-200 kHz.
+It uses two different conical beams, 150 for 200 kHz which makes it efficient in saltwater.
 The second beam is at 450 for 77 kHz for freshwater.
 The capability to deliver both beams makes it efficient in rivers, lakes, and even oceans.

 One downside of this transducer is its capability of only mid and high CHIRP.
 You would not be able to use LOW CHIRP with this device.

 The maximum depth you can scan with this unit is 750ft in saltwater and 1600ft in freshwater.
-CHIRP sonar injects the power and brings clarity in the images provided by this unit.
+CHIRP sonar injects the power and brings clarity to the images provided by this unit.
 It provides a better look of the bottom with a defined target and less clutter.

 Moreover, it enhances the target separation which identifies individual fish rather than a group.
 The conventional fishfinders display a group of fish as a single icon which can be misleading and inaccurate.

-The GPS-system in this unit is basic and does not feature chart-plotter.
+The GPS-system in this unit is basic and does not feature a chart-plotter.
 It uses only a blank sheet for support.
 However, the precision provided by the GPS is mind-blowing.
 The internal GPS module enables you to mark the waypoints for safe return.
 Moreover, it has the capacity to store up to 5000 waypoints and also offers suggestive icons for further assistance.

 Garmin Striker 4 Vs 4cv